mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 &=\frac{\partial G(z)}{\partial z},
 \end{aligned}
 $$
-where for the third step we reindex the sum to include $k=0$ since it does not contribute to the total sum.
-Finally for the term involving $P(m-1, t)$.
+where for the third step, we reindexed the sum to include $k=0$ since it does not contribute to the total sum.
+Finally, for the term involving $P(m-1, t)$.
 For this we define $k = m-1$.
 This allows us to rewrite the term as
 $$
 \begin{aligned}
 \sum_{m=0}^{\infty} z^{m} P(m-1, t) &=\sum_{k=-1}^{\infty} z^{k+1} P(k, t), \\